UCLOrengoGroup/cath-tools-genomescan/README.md

 # Generating CATH assignments for large sequence datasets

+## About this document

+VERSION: v0.0.1 (beta)

+This document provides a set of instructions to annotate large sequence datasets with CATH functional family assignments.

+'''Note: this is currently considered 'beta' and is subject to change (see [CHANGES.md](CHANGES.md)).
+All feedback / corrections / suggestions are welcome.'''

+# Steps

 ## 1. Create a new project

 Clone a new project template from GitHub and move into the directory.